|Anatomy, Physiology and

 In general, to find the size of a 20/20 letter (in millimeters), multiply .4433 by d (where d is the viewing distance in feet).
 That is:

-When an eye is looking at a far away distance (such as at the horizon or at the moon or at a star), the rays of light entering the eye are virtually parallel.
-The crystalline lens of the eye is thin and relaxed because, essentially, there is zero accommodation.
+When an eye is looking at a far away distance (such as at the horizon or at the moon or at a star), the rays of light entering the eye are essentially parallel.
+The crystalline lens of the eye is thin and relaxed because there is effectively zero accommodation.

-When an optometrist or an ophthalmologist examines and performs a refraction on someone’s eyes, it is optimal for the object being viewed (presumably an acuity chart) to be as far away as possible from the patient.
-This is so that the incoming rays of light are as close to parallel as possible, and the amount of accommodation (increased curvature) of the crystalline lens of the eye will be negligible.
+When an optometrist, an optometric physician or an ophthalmologist examines and performs a refraction on someone’s eyes, it is optimal for the object being viewed (presumably a visual acuity chart) to be as far away as possible from the patient.
+This is so that the incoming rays of light are as close to parallel as possible, and the amount of accommodation (increased curvature) of the crystalline lens in each of the patient’s eyes will be negligible.

-Due to space limitations, though, this viewing distance (= “d” in the diagram above) can be only a few meters away from the patient in an examination room.
+Due to space limitations an examination room, though, this viewing distance (= “d” in the diagram above) can be only several feet or a few meters away from a patient.
 Therefore, the goal of an eye doctor should be to position the eye chart at “optical infinity,” or the least distance at which there is no significant accommodation by the crystalline lenses of a patient’s eyes.

-Traditionally, optical infinity has been accepted to be 20 feet or, approximately, 6 meters.
+Traditionally, “optical infinity” has been accepted to be 20 feet or 6 meters.
 However, at this distance, there is an accommodative demand on the eye of about

 As a result, it is recommended that the viewing distance (d) in an examination room should be great enough to create no more than a

 If lack of space is a problem, front-surface reflective mirrors usually can be utilized to increase the virtual viewing distance in an exam room.
-However, this will result in a slight decrease in the illumination of the acuity chart.
+With this setup, a patient looks straight ahead into the mirror on the wall at the end of the room.
+In the mirror, the patient can see the acuity chart located on the wall behind the patient’s exam chair.

 Now, recall from the previous section that the following equation can be used to calculate the height of a 20/20 letter at any viewing distance, d: